bmartindev/google-calendar-time-tracker/README.md

 ## Future Plans

 * Add an example google sheet for copying format
-* Add a dashboard for viewing data
+* Add support for a dashboard
-* Add survey question support foe tracking goals (sleep scores, weekly goals, etc)
+* Add support for survey questions (sleep scores, weekly goals, etc)
 * Create a single app that handles everything